frequency-chain/docs/pages/glossary.md

 ## Invulnerable Collator

 A collator that cannot be removed without governance action.
+See [Collator Decentralization Roadmap](./Networks/Decentralization.md).

 ## Keypair

 A matching public key and private key.
 The private key can be used to generate cryptographic signatures which third parties may verify with the public key.
+See [Identity Management](./Identity/ControlKeys.md).

 ## Message